 Unit cabinet must have an uninterrupted, unbroken electrical ground to minimize the possibility of personal injury if an electrical fault should occur.
 This ground may consist of electrical wire connected to unit ground lug in control compartment, or conduit approved for electrical ground when installed in accordance with NEC; ANSI/NFPA 70, latest edition (in Canada, Canadian Electrical Code CSA [Canadian Standards Association] C22.1), and local electrical codes.

-NOTE: Field-supplied wiring shall conform with the limitations of minimum 63°F (33°C) rise.
+NOTE: Check all factory and field electrical connections for tightness.
+Field-supplied wiring shall conform with the limitations of minimum 33°C (63°F) rise.

 FIELD POWER SUPPLY